virgoyal/Reddit-Sentiment-Analysis/insights-file.md

 I found a major imbalance in sentiment between Reddit communities:
 - About 93% of hyperlinks between subreddits have positive sentiment
 - Only about 7% have negative sentiment
+Thats a good sign :)!

-This makes sense - most cross-posting and referencing on Reddit happens in a positive or neutral context.
+This also makes sense - most cross-posting and referencing on Reddit happens in a positive or neutral context.
 Negative interactions are less common and tend to happen between specific community pairs.

 ### 2. Feature Importance